craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Texts/Guild Texts/Recordkeeping/Emergency Communicae c. 103AF.md

 ---

 ## Forword
-This is a transcript of the meeting on the 24th Day of Planting serviced by [[Poppy Bumbleheart]]
+This is a transcript of the meeting on the 24th Day of Planting, serviced by [[Adriana Fairlin Franx]].

 ## CONTENT